mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 };
 </pre>

 And now something more complicated.
-We serialize a variable length array, making sure that the array length is in the range [0,MaxElements] on read.
+We serialize a variable length array, making sure that the array length is in the range [0,MaxElements].

+Here we serialize a rigid body with an optimization while it's at rest, writing only one bit in place of linear and angular velocity:

 <pre>
 struct RigidBody